bgd-labs/aave-proposals-v3/src/20240723_AaveV3Ethereum_TokenLogicKarpatkeyServiceProviderPartnershipPhase2/TokenLogicKarpatkeyServiceProviderPartnershipPhase2.md

 **Aave Analytics**

-Reporting and analytics functions will be expanded to provide the utmost transparency into the DAO’s financial status and overall performance of the protocol, and to support informed decision-making and analysis of the Aave ecosystem.
+Reporting and analytics functions will be expanded to provide the utmost transparency into the DAO's financial status and overall performance of the protocol, and to support informed decision-making and analysis of the Aave ecosystem.
 This includes the [Aave Portal](https://aave.tokenlogic.xyz/) and the [Aave Treasury Report](https://reports.karpatkey.com/), which shows detailed information on DAO holdings and treasury performance.

-The Aave Portal will continue to evolve to showcase the performance of the Aave Protocol and GHO’s adoption.
+The Aave Portal will continue to evolve to showcase the performance of the Aave Protocol and GHO's adoption.
 Over the next 6 months, the portal will expand to include all revenue sources (incl.
 Accrued), assets holdings and expenses (incl. budgets) in granular detail, whilst also beginning to include high-level performance tracking across existing covered deployments.
 Several legacy community Dune Dashboards will be integrated into the Aave Portal, where they will be maintained and expanded upon over time.

-#### GHO Adoption
+### GHO Adoption

 **Oversight**

-During Phase II, GHO’s growth is expected to accelerate and expand to several networks.
+During Phase II, GHO's growth is expected to accelerate and expand to several networks.
 To nurture and maximize the growth potential of GHO, its success hinges on the ability to hold its peg and scale simultaneously.

 As a GHO Steward, we will continue to manage key GHO and GSM configurations, including Borrow Rate, GSM Caps, and GSM fees.
 As the Treasury Managers, we will ensure the GSM is adequately funded, targetting a collateralization in the range of 5% to 10% of total supply, and that GHO swaps are performed in a manner supportive of retaining a tight peg.